radareorg/radare2/CONTRIBUTING.md

 * Make sure you have a GitHub account.
 * Fork the repository on GitHub.
 * Create a topic branch from master.
 Please avoid working directly on the ```master``` branch.
-* Makes commits of logical units.
+* Make commits of logical units.
 * Check for unnecessary whitespace with ```git diff --check``` and be sure to follow the CODINGSTYLE (more on this in the next section).
 * Submit the Pull Request(PR) on Github.
 * When relevant, write a test for [radare2-regressions](https://github.com/radare/radare2-regressions) and submit a PR also there.